 Terms and Conditions of Sale

-General terms and conditions of sale for the website La Boutique du Bracelet
+General terms and conditions of sale for the La Boutique du Bracelet website

-applicable from 18/03/2024
+Version applicable from 04/02/2026

 ARTICLE 1.
 PARTIES

-These general terms and conditions apply between SHOPADVENTURE, SAS, share capital: 2000 €, registered with the RCS of Limoges in France on 19/10/2021, under number 904295003, registered office: 1 avenue d'Ester, 87069 Limoges Cedex 3, FR, email: contact@laboutiquedubracelet.fr, EU VAT number: FR904295003, hereinafter referred to as “the Publisher”; and any individual or legal entity, whether private or public, registered on the Site to purchase a Product, hereinafter referred to as “the Customer”.
+These general terms and conditions apply between SHOPADVENTURE, SAS, share capital: 2000 €, registered with the RCS of Limoges in France on 19/10/2021, under number 904295003, registered office: 1 avenue d'Ester, 87069 Limoges Cedex 3, FR, email: contact@laboutiquedubracelet.fr, EU VAT number: FR79904295003, hereinafter referred to as “the Publisher”; and any individual or legal entity, private or public, registered on the Site to purchase a Product, hereinafter referred to as “the Customer”.

 ARTICLE 2.
 DEFINITIONS

-“Customer”: any individual or legal entity, whether private or public, registered on the Site.
+“Customer”: any individual or legal entity, private or public, registered on the Site.

 “Site Content”: elements of any kind published on the Site, whether protected by intellectual property rights or not, such as texts, images, designs, videos, diagrams, structures, databases, or software.

-“Publisher”: SHOPADVENTURE, SAS, acting in its capacity as publisher of the Site.
+“Publisher”: SHOPADVENTURE, SAS, acting as the Site’s publisher.

-“User”: any individual or legal entity, whether private or public, connecting to the Site.
+“User”: any individual or legal entity, private or public, connecting to the Site.

-“Product”: any type of goods sold on the Site by the Publisher to Customers.
+“Product”: any type of good sold on the Site by the Publisher to Customers.

-“Site”: website accessible at the URL La Boutique du Bracelet, as well as any related sub-sites, mirror sites, portals, and URL variations.
+“Site”: website accessible at the URL laboutiquedubracelet.fr, as well as related sub-sites, mirror sites, portals, and URL variations.

 ARTICLE 3.
 SCOPE OF APPLICATION